 The private sector has great consumer understanding and the ability, coupling this with strong marketing skills, the sector is able to find innovative solutions to issues.

 NGOs have a thorough understanding of the on-the-ground reality and norms and are skilled at working with Governments through their far reaching networks.
 They can also have a substantial influence on policy.

-What has Lifebuoy brought to this partnership ?
+What has Lifebuoy brought to this public-private partnership ?

-As a brand, we bring marketing, behavior change expertise, consumer understanding and a huge geographic reach.
-Lifebuoy is the world’s number one selling antibacterial soap, sold in more than 58 countries.
+As a brand, Lifebuoy brings marketing, behavior change expertise, consumer understanding and a huge geographic reach.
+It is the world’s number one selling antibacterial soap, sold in more than 58 countries.
 Our School of 5 programmes has changed the handwashing behavior of children across Asia, Latin America, Africa and the Middle East.
 Since 2010, we have taught over 337 million people handwashing habits.
 Our behavior change model has been developed by child experts, academics, public health and marketing experts.
 It has been evaluated and therefore is an evidence based model.

-What are some of the challenges in running a successful PPP ?
+What are some of the challenges in running a successful development public-private partnership ?

 Agreeing parameters, language, outcomes, contingencies and measurement of these early is key, as is allowing time for a proper collaborative decision-making process.
 However, it is very important to really understand your partner organisations and their secondary goals.
 For example, Plan have their own child policy which they wanted us to align on.
 It’s very important that you all know each other’s secondary goals and that all partners get what they care about.